Playground Planning

 The Classic Playground Aesthetic

 We all know that colours speak to our playfulness.
 Bright colours draw us in.
 And that is what a classic playground aesthetic does; it conveys play on many levels for children and grown-ups and magically draws you in.
-Perfect for schoolyards, kindergartens and holiday or public parks: A classic playground aesthetic always creates new and brings back childhood memories and happy days.
+Perfect for schoolyards, pre-schools and holiday or public parks: A classic playground aesthetic always creates new and brings back childhood memories and happy days.

 Please also consider placing site amenities for observing groups of parents to sit and relax.
 Excitement and play can tire little legs out, and somewhere to recharge batteries, get a hug, or eat packed lunches is always a good idea.